F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 If there is a default value, it is shown in bold in the Options column.

+..
+TIP:: There may be additional properties available in some of the classes.
+Be sure to see the :doc:`schema-reference` and :doc:`examples` for additional properties that may be available.

 Use the index in the left pane if you want to go directly to a particular class.

 .. _base-comps: